North Lungpher: Civil administration

-North Lungpher has one Village Council Court.
-Village Council Court was established there in 1954, which is 36 years after the village was established.
-Currently, the President is Pu Zuutluanga.
-The Young Mizo Association (YMA) has a branch here, which was formed in 1948.
-The current President is Pu K.Lalchhanhima.
-Mizo Hmeichhe Insuihkhawm Pawl (MHIP), the biggest NGO among women, was also established in the year of 1977, 29 years after the Young Mizo Association started a branch.
-The current MHIP president is Pi Ramawii.
-Among the NGOs, MUP (Mizoram Upa Pawl) also played an important role in the village and was established in 1985.
+North Lungpher is home to a Village Council Court, which was established in 1954, 36 years after the village itself was founded.
+The current President of the Village Council is Pu Krosthanga.
+The Young Mizo Association (YMA) also has a branch in the village, which was formed in 1948.
+The present President of YMA is Pu K. Lalchhanhima.
+The Mizo Hmeichhe Insuihkhawm Pawl (MHIP), the largest women's NGO in the region, was founded in 1977, 29 years after the establishment of the YMA branch.
+The current President of MHIP is Pi Lalrinchhuangi.
+Among the prominent NGOs, the Mizoram Upa Pawl (MUP) has also played a significant role in the village since its establishment in 1985.